FLL-e/resumee/_posts/2018-09-01-altran-zeleros.md

 **DATE** Third quarter of 2018

 This was exciting.
-We were collaborating with Zeleros, a spanish company that is developing an hyperloop based system.
+We were collaborating with [Zeleros](https://zeleros.com/), a spanish company that is developing an hyperloop based system.

-I participated in the first stages of development of this new high-speed method of transport, in the areas of communication, power and instrumentation, writing some of the technical documentation, guidelines and proposals for the development
+I participated in the first stages of development of this new high-speed method of transport, in the areas of communication, power and instrumentation, writing some of the technical documentation, guidelines and proposals for the development.

+There were very interesting and motivated people pushing this project, I really hope the best for the team

 During this time **I was working in 3 projects simultaneously**.
 But look at that happy face tho